Writing Course and Project Description

 - Carry out systematic search in the library, in scientific and other databases, and interpret and evaluate data and literature critically.

 - Document a system dynamics model according to state-of-the-art guidelines.

 The course is open to graduate and undergraduate students at the University of Bergen if they have taken GEO-SD302, GEO-SD303, and GEO-SD304, or other courses that provide an adequate background in System Dynamics.

 Teaching and learning methods

-Lectures, seminars and assignment in a 2 week intensive course in August/September.
+Live-streamed, recorded and stored lectures and seminars with active participation by students in a 2 week intensive course in August/September.

 1 seminar with presentations in December